 The eyes are the most expressive feature of the face, and the upper and lower eyelids have a large effect on the appearance of the eyes.
 Blepharoplasty (eyelid surgery) is an effective facial plastic surgery procedure that has the potential to dramatically affect our facial appearance and make us look more youthful and rested.

-Please contact The OC Center for Facial Plastic Surgery to schedule a consultation for eyelid surgery (blepharoplasty) in the Irvine and Orange County, California area.
+Please contact The OC Center for Facial Plastic Surgery to schedule a consultation for eyelid surgery (blepharoplasty).

 Eyelid Surgery Candidates